 One of the best parts is that STX Entertainment’s My Spy was filmed in Toronto (subbing mainly for Chicago), and Coleman was delighted to learn this is where I hailed from, having just done a few media appearances in Toronto and speaking extremely highly of the place, despite being a Los Angeles native herself.

 The following is an edited and condensed version of our exclusive one-on-one phone interview with rising star Chloe Coleman.

-Brief Take: You must be excited for audiences to see this film on March 13th!
+Brief Take: You must be excited for audiences to see this film!

 Chloe Coleman: I’m so excited for this movie to come out.
 Our amazing director, Pete Segal and the amazing cast that we have, we put it all together and I’m so happy with it.
 I am really excited for everyone to see it, I think that a lot of people are going to enjoy it.

 BT: What was your favourite scene to shoot?

 CC: Some of my favourite scenes would have to be some of the stunt scenes, those were so amazing and it was so much fun.
 My Spy was the first time that I had done a lot of action scenes, to do along this massive action star Dave Bautista, so it was so much fun.
 I kind of learned from it in a way because he is a great stunt person.

 BT: What was your favourite part about filming in Toronto?

 CC: I mean…Toronto, I have to be honest, it’s so beautiful, I would for sure live there.
 Everything about it- it has amazing food and everybody there is so nice, and I made some great friends in that area of Toronto.
 There were these two twins that worked on the movie and we’re very close to their family and they’re so sweet to us.
 So I love Toronto and I was happy to be back, it kind of felt like I was there yesterday, but it was good to be able to see it again.